-To take an incremental backup, specify the --incremental or --incremental-with-redolog-only, along with the --backup-dir option.
-Depending on whether --incremental or --incremental or --incremental-with-redo-log-only is used, other options are required or recommended.
+To take an incremental backup, specify the --incremental or --incremental-with-redo-log-only, along with the --backup-dir option.
+Depending on whether --incremental or --incremental-with-redo-log-only is used, other options are required or recommended.
 All InnoDB data modified after the LSN (specified directly or indirectly by the options you use) is copied into the incremental backup.

-• --incremental [={page-track|full-scan|optimistic}]
+--incremental[={page-track|full-scan|optimistic}]

 Command-Line Format incremental

 Туре Enumeration

-Default Value full-scan
+Default Value page-track

 Valid Values page-track

 full-scan

 optimistic